PSYCHIATRIC-MENTAL HEALTH NURSE PRACTITIONER

 Complete your Core and Support Courses Online or On Campus.

-Villanova's core and support courses prepare students with the foundational knowledge required of all graduate students and can be taken on campus or online.
+Villanova's core and support courses prepare students with the foundational knowledge required of all graduate students and are offered asynchronous, synchronous and hybrid.

 Clinical courses must be completed in-person and enable students to build on existing skills, broaden the knowledge base related to Psychiatric-Mental Health across the lifespan and gain the knowledge and skills essential to independent or collaborative practice in a variety of care settings.